 According to the Centers for Disease Control & Prevention (CDC), reported illnesses have ranged from mild symptoms to severe illness and death for confirmed COVID-19 cases.

 The following symptoms may appear 2-14 days after exposure*

 *This is based on what has been seen previously as the incubation period of MERS-CoV viruses, according to the cdc.gov website.
-Additional symptoms that may be present with the abovementioned include sore throat, body aches, headache, nausea, and diarrhea.
+Additional symptoms that may be present with the abovementioned include nausea and diarrhea.
+Not all symptoms may be present.

 For more information from the CDC info on Symptoms, Testing, and a Self-Checker Questionnaire, click here Symptoms & Testing

 Guidelines for protecting ourselves and others from COVID-19 continue to evolve.
 To ensure you are following the latest findings from the CDC click the link below.

 Tips to Keep Children Healthy while School is Out

 The CDC has created a very informative webpage that includes information on how to protect children from getting sick, symptoms children may have, and more.
 Click the link below to find out more.

 If you suspect you have been exposed or if someone in your home suspects they have been exposed and are told to self-isolate, please read these very important guidelines below from the CDC.

 What if someone in your home is told to self-isolate or suspects they may be sick?